peter88213/yw-cnv/docs/template/index.md

 ## Get updates

-This extension supports the update mechanism of OpenOffice/LibreOffice.
+This extension supports the update mechanism of LibreOffice.
 You can let the Extension Manager check for updates from time to time to get the latest release.

 ## Credits